Newly Diagnosed: Welcome to the Club

 Online support groups

 Two years ago, I found the ingredient to my support I had been looking for: support groups through Wake Up Narcolepsy.
 Every week, twice a week, I join around 12 peers with narcolepsy or support members to people with narcolepsy.
 My Wednesday night groups added deep personal connections to my support.
-The groups are filed with other positive individuals dedicated to improving their lives while living with the condition or supporting someone who does.
+The groups are filled with other positive individuals dedicated to improving their lives while living with the condition or supporting someone who does.

 There are some members who are newly diagnosed, some (like me) who have lived with narcolepsy for decades, and even a handful of people who have lived with narcolepsy for 30 to 40 years.
 On Saturdays, I have the honor of facilitating my own group.
 These are my people, the ones who helped me unlock the door to acceptance.
 They make up my family of choice, and they help me realize that I am “narcolepsy not alone.”
 The World’s Strongest Person having narcolepsy with cataplexy approved this message.